jsreport/docs/docs/dotnet-aspnetcore.md

 ## Debug logs

 Calling `DebugLogsToResponse` instructs the filter to write jsreport logs into the response instead of the report content.
-This is useful when dealing with errors  which may occur during phantomjs conversion.
+This is useful when dealing with errors  which may occur during chrome conversion.

 ```csharp
 [MiddlewareFilter(typeof(JsReportPipeline))]